Adam-osc/jetson-nanopore-nixos-config/README.md

 ## 3. Deployment

-To deploy the desired run the following command from within the cloned directory:
+To deploy the desired configuration run the following command from within the cloned directory:
 ```bash
 sudo nixos-rebuild switch --flake .#jetson
 ```